Andrek01/CamProxy4AlexaP3/README.md

 - use an officiel certificate (not self signed)
 - using Port 443

-So it´s not possible to use private Cameras without any Cheats This plugin will fix this problem
+So it´s not possible to use private cameras (on local networks) without any cheats, this plugin will fix this problem

 ## How it works: